Publisher

 and not dbt-cloud-cli

-as dbt-core does not require extra authentication.To run specific models and the models in the dependency graph, the following
+as dbt-core does not require extra authentication.dbt run

 dbt run --models +<model_name>